-This summer, VIU’s School of Computer Information Systems offered a first-time STEM boot camp geared to Washington, D.C-area high schools students in grades 9 to 12.
-The STEM boot camp was designed to challenge and engage high school students interested in the cutting-edge fields of Cybersecurity, Coding and Artificial Intelligence.
-The VIU Summer STEM boot camp proved to be a success in its first year enrolling a total of 40 participants in three sessions offered in June and July.
+This summer, FXUA’s School of Computer Information Systems offered a first-time STEM boot camp geared to Washington, D.C-area high schools students in grades 9 to 12.
+The STEM boot camp was designed to challenge and engage high school students interested in the cutting-edge fields of Cyber-security, Coding and Artificial Intelligence.
+The FXUA Summer STEM boot camp proved to be a success in its first year enrolling a total of 40 participants in three sessions offered in June and July.

 Each session was offered Monday through Thursday, from 9am to 3pm and cost a total of $195 each including lunch and snacks.
-For more details on VIU’s summer STEM boot camps and future offerings, email firstname.lastname@example.org or visit VIU.edu/stem-institute.
+For more details on FXUA’s summer STEM boot camps and future offerings, email email@example.com or visit FXUA.edu/stem-institute.

 Mr. Son Nguyen, Academic Coordinator

 firstname.lastname@example.org | 703.591.7042 ext.
 307